Become a WRV volunteer leader!

+Trained volunteer leaders make everything we do at WRV possible.
+You can lead a crew, cook, manage tools, help with project management, or help us with your first aid or photography skills.
 Bring your skills with you or learn with us.
-WRV offers leadership and technical training, feedback and skill enhancement programs, and mentoring by experienced leaders.
+WRV offers leadership and technical training, as well as mentoring by experienced leaders.
 NO EXPERIENCE NECESSARY.
 The desire to be a leader is the only requirement.

 Training content varies by role.
 However, all trainees learn basic risk assessment and tool safety and practice leadership skills like conflict resolution and group facilitation through the Outdoor Stewardship Institute.
 Trainees also participate in trainings designed to provide an introduction to diversity, equity, and inclusion so that they have the skills as leaders to facilitate an inclusive and accessible environment.

 As you gain experience or if you come to us already with a more specialized background, you can also help design restoration solutions, scout project sites, or monitor the success of restoration projects.